bytebang/vpl-junit/Readme.md

 fi

 cat common_script.sh > vpl_execution
-echo "timeout 5 java -jar vpl-junit-x.y.jar" >> vpl_execution
+echo "timeout $vpl_junit_timeout java -jar vpl-junit-$vpl_junit_version.jar" >> vpl_execution
 chmod +x vpl_execution
 ``````````````````````````
-Replace the _vpl-junit-x.y.jar_ with the actual version you are runnging and adjust the execution timeout (here it is set to 5 seconds) as needed.
+Dont forget to set the actual version you are running the desired execution timeout (here it is set to 5 seconds) at the top of the script as needed.

 Useage
 ------